CodePushGo/website/src/content/blog/en/android-setup-for-capacitor-apps.md

 -   Sync your Capacitor project without issues.
 -   Build and test a project to confirm there are no errors.

-Tools like Capgo are making deployment workflows easier, whether you're distributing through app stores or using live update solutions.
+Tools like CodePushGo are making deployment workflows easier, whether you're distributing through app stores or using live update solutions.
 Double-check your environment variables and SDK components to avoid any hiccups.

 With these steps complete, you’re ready to dive into Capacitor app development.